modmail-dev/patreon-hosted-modmail-setup-guide/get-invite.md

 [Go Back](/)

-To create an bot invite link, navigate to the **Oauth2** tab in the Discord Developer Portal for your bot.
-Copy the client ID.
+To create an bot invite link, navigate to the **Oauth2** tab in the Discord Developer Portal for your bot, and copy the **Client ID**.

 ![Copy Client ID](https://i.imgur.com/7NtSmig.png)